Choosing a Prenatal Healthcare Provider

 By now you may have thought a lot about finding a healthcare provider for your pregnancy and the birth of your child.
 Perhaps you've already made an appointment or seen someone.
 Whatever the case, you want to be in good hands.

-some of the most important decisions of your (and your baby's) life.
-How do you go about finding someone you trust and feel comfortable with?
+Many exciting and important milestones will take place each week of your pregnancy.
+But, it's your obstetrician who will help you make some of the most important decisions of your (and your baby's) life over the next several months.
+So, how do you go about finding someone you trust and feel comfortable with?

 The answers to these questions can help you determine which of the three types of prenatal provider you'd like to work with:

 a physician (also called a medical doctor, M.D., OB-GYN, or obstetrician),

 a nurse practitioner (N.P.), or

 Medical doctors are the most popular choice in the United States.
 Nine out of 10 women choose an M.D. — either an obstetrician or a family physician — for prenatal care and delivery.
 Obstetricians have at least four years of specialized training after medical school, and they deal only with gynecology (women's health) and obstetrics (pregnancy and childbirth).
 Obstetricians are trained to handle any emergency that might arise during labor, including the need for a cesarean section.
 Family physicians have at least three years of special training after medical school, but they treat the entire family for all medical needs, including pregnancy and birth.
 Most M.D.s deliver babies in hospitals.